syedsamiullah45/GenesisSim/README.md

 **GenesisSim** is a symbolic, memory-driven civilization simulator built entirely in Python using `pygame` and `Perlin noise`.
 No engines.
 No sprites.
 No AI libraries.
-It simulates the natural emergence of belief systems, dreams, roles, memory, mutation, and death — all from scratch.
+It simulates the natural emergence of belief systems, roles, memory, mutation, and death — all from scratch.

 This is not a game.
 It's a living world, running on logic.